joaomelo/hot-collection/README.md

     const adapter = {
       firestore: fireapp.firestore()
     };
-    employeesCollection = new HotCollection('employess', { adapter })
+    employeesCollection = new HotCollection('employees', { adapter })

 Even Firestore been the only true database technology currently supported by HotCollection, you should never trust client-side code.
-It is very easy to inject clients' requests with malicious instructions to do all kinds of nasty things with your database.
+It is very easy to inject client's requests with malicious instructions to do all kinds of nasty things with your database.

 Fortunately, Firestore has a security rules feature that allows you to guard the database.
 There is a lot of content on how to use them and adhere to the best practices.
-You can look at the official docs in [Get started with Cloud Firestore Security Rules](https://firebase.google.com/docs/firestore/security/get-started) and also check this great Fireship guy talking about [How to Hack a Firebase App](https://www.youtube.com/watch?v=b7PUm7LmAOw).
+Tp start, you can look at the official docs in [Get started with Cloud Firestore Security Rules](https://firebase.google.com/docs/firestore/security/get-started) and also check this great Fireship guy talking about [How to Hack a Firebase App](https://www.youtube.com/watch?v=b7PUm7LmAOw).

 ## Reading Data

 HotCollection offers a `subscribe` method to read data and listen to data updates.

-You pass a observer function to the subscribe method and that function will be invoked immediately passing the latest data snapshot and at every data update signal coming from the database.
+To start receiving data you call `subscribe` passing an observer function as argument.
+All observers will receive a snapshot immediately after subscription and at every data update signal subsequently.

 The observer function receives an array of items as its first and only argument.
 Bellow we have an example for listing employees: